extremenetworks/Virtual_EXOS/gns3_projects/ExtremeFabric/README.md

 # ExtremeFabric GNS3 project

-This is an example of a small ExtremeFabric network
+This is an example of a small ExtremeFabric network via BGP Auto-peering Leaf/Spine with VXLAN

 *Note: These projects were built for the EXOS-VM_v32.7.2.19.qcow2 image.
 Make verify the image is loaded into GNS3 before you import the project.*